Ek Yi Oun

-Ek Yi Oun (ឯក យីអ៊ុន; 1910 – 2013) was a Cambodian politician and a member of the Sangkum party who served as the Prime Minister of Cambodia from 11 January until 17 January 1958.
+Ek Yi Oun (ឯក យីអ៊ុន; 1910 – January 2013) was a Cambodian politician and a member of the Sangkum party who served as the Prime Minister of Cambodia from 11 January until 17 January 1958.
 With a term of six days, he remains the shortest-served Prime Minister of Cambodia to date.
 He served as acting President of the National Assembly of Cambodia in 1970.